oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 | `duration` | Number of milliseconds it took to complete the request |

 :::info:
-If a node doesn't have the trytes for a given transaction hash in its ledger, the value at the index of that transaction hash is either `null` or a string of 9s.
+If a node doesn't have the trytes for a given transaction hash in its ledger, the value at the index of that transaction hash is `null`.
 :::

 ## interruptAttachingToTangle